-- Ways to donate assets to charity, receive all the tax benefits and still remain in control of the assets until you die - o You transfer real estate to a charity.
-The charity will put your real estate in a special 'Charity Trust' The trustee of the Charity Trust will be the charity - o The charity trust will sell your real estate and invest the proceeds without any tax consequence.
-For the rest of your life, the Charity Trust will collect the income, administrator the trust, and pay you an annual amount, this is specified as a % of the account value annually
+- o Ways to donate assets to charity, receive all the tax benefits and still remain in control of the assets until you die - o You take real estate and transfer to a charity.
+The charity will put your real estate in a special 'Charity Trust' The trustee of the Charity Trust will be the charity - o The charity trust will sell your real estate and invest the proceeds.
+For the rest of your life, the Charity Trust will collect the income, administrator the trust, and pay you an annual amount - o Children lose out from Charitable Remainder Trusts - o Best are for people with wealth in house or real estate and don't have children o Down side of CRT is you have to give up all your assets